KingstumusPrime/--Crown.JS/README.md

 ### Inversion:

-Originally created in [Scratch](https://scratch.mit.edu/projects/571692328/) and featured on the news by Hour Of Code.
+Originally created in [Scratch](https://scratch.mit.edu/projects/571692328/) and featured on the news by Hour Of Code ([Press info](https://github.com/KingstumusPrime/Inversion/blob/main/README.md)).
 It is definitely the best example project to start with and probably the cleanest.
 It can be found in index.html and main.js

 ### grapher.js